aeyage/reasoner-vAI/README.md

 Define python functions used as tools via Gemini Function Calling.
 Reasoning Engine integrates closely with the Python SDK for the Gemini model in Vertex AI and is able to manage prompts, agents, and examples in a modular way.
 Reasoning Engine is compatible with *LangChain*, *LlamaIndex*, or other python frameworks.

+## License

+**Copyright 2024 Google LLC**

+Licensed under the Apache License, Version 2.0 (the "License") - You may not use this file except in compliance with the License.

+Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+See the License for the specific language governing permissions and limitations under the License.